Under 140 Characters

 Travel bugs listen up!
 In case you have travel plans from Dubai this April-May, you may want to re-check your flights with your airlines.
 Dubai International Airport’s Southern runway will be shut for 45 days (from 16 April – 30 May) for further upgrades.
 Meanwhile, the second airport in town- Dubai World Central (DWC) also called the Al Maktoum International Airport will witness a whopping 700% increase in passenger flights.

 National carrier Emirates has already announced that it will reduce the flight operations by 25%, along with canceling and rescheduling a few other flights.
-The updated schedule is, however, yet to be announced.
+Meanwhile, the airline also has some major announcement for their passengers:

 Also, budget carrier FlyDubai has already announced that it will operate 39 of its flights from DWC.
 In addition, flights to Addis Ababa, Abha, Ahmedabad, Mumbai, Colombo, Cochin, Delhi, Gassim, Gizan, Ha’il, Hyderabad, Isfahan, Karachi, Lucknow, Lar, Faisalabad, Chennai, Medinah, Mashhad, Multan, Najaf, Riyadh, Istanbul, Sialkot, Shiraz, Ta’if, Thiruvananthapuram, and Tabuk will also fly out from DWC.